Broadly tunable quantum-enhanced Raman microscopy for advancing bioimaging: Acknowledgment

 \section{Acknowledgment}

-This research was funded by the Danish Agency for Institutions and Educational Grants and QuRaman project under QuantERA supported by Innovation Fund Denmark (1116-00003B), the German Federal Ministry of Education and Research under the grant number 13N16359, the Danish National Research Foundation (bigQ, DNRF142) and the Novo Nordisk Foundation (CBQS, NNF24SA0088433).
+This research was funded by the Danish Agency for Institutions and Educational Grants and QuRaman project under QuantERA and Eureka project QMIC supported by Innovation Fund Denmark (1116-00003B and 4340-00008B), the German Federal Ministry of Education and Research under the grant number 13N16359, the Danish National Research Foundation (bigQ, DNRF142) and the Novo Nordisk Foundation (CBQS, NNF24SA0088433).